-The nomination committee is expected to monitor the need for any changes in the composition of the board of directors and to maintain contacts with shareholder groups, members of the corporate assembly and board and with the company's executive personnel.
+The nomination committee is expected to monitor the need for any changes in its composition or in that of the board of directors.
+In order to carry out its monitoring as effectively as possible, the committee should have contact with the board of directors and executive personnel (and with members of the corporate assembly, where appropriate).
+Furthermore, the nomination committee should consult relevant shareholders concerning proposals for candidates, and in order to strive to ensure that its recommendations have their support.
 The nomination committee should pay particular attention to the board's report on its own performance, cf. Section 9 on the work of the board.